ECTS

 Science communication

-4 creditsHealth, environment and global change
+4 creditsHealth, environment, and global changes

 4 creditsScience and Society: history of science, ethics, critical thinking